Mar 10, 2022

 First, you should use the die() or exit() modifier every time you use a redirect.
 In summary, the problem is that crawlers and bots are able to ignore headers, and so the page you thought you were redirecting away from is totally accessible to them.
 If, in other words, you are using a header redirect to protect a particular page, it offers you no protection at all.

-That’s why you need to shut down the redirect if it is ignored.
+That’s why you have to stop processing the rest of the page, in case the redirection is ignored.
 The way to do that is to append die() or exit() after your redirect:

 header("Location: .$newURL.php"); die();

 Next, let’s talk about relative and absolute URLs in redirects.
 RFC 7231 allows you to use both, but you should be extremely careful when using relative redirects.
 That’s because some website builders collate and rename PHP pages.
 This means that if you are working on your PHP through a website builder, you may end up breaking all of your redirects.

 Unfortunately, at the moment there is no real way around this problem, short of keeping a careful overview of where your redirects are pointing.